mdgriffith/elm-optimize-level-2/transformations.md

 Then we can inline the definition directly as `===`.

-Right now elm-optimize will infer if something is a primitive if a literal is used.
+Right now `elm-optimize` will infer if something is a primitive if a literal is used.

+## Results Summary

 This check is significant for parsing, though also other checks as well.

 # Inline String.fromFloat/Int

 Before